puppetlabs/leatherman/README.md

 std::cout << leatherman::locale::translate("This is translated") << std::endl;
 std::cout << leatherman::locale::format("This is {1} translated message", 1) << std::endl;
 ```

+Note that on Windows when building Leatherman.Locale as a DLL and
+Boost.Locale statically, you can get some weird behavior from Boost.Locale.
+Avoid using it directly, and ensure all translation operations happen
+as part of the Leatherman.Locale DLL memory space (i.e. in source files).

 ### Using Logging